computerlyrik/chef-prosody/README.md

 ###default

 This recipe ensures prosody is installed and configured.
+Defaults to package installation and sets up a vhost named by your domain.

+Set node['prosody']['install_type'] to source if wanted.

+Include prosody::package or prosody::source directly to prevent vhost generation on local domain.

 ##Attributes
+###install_type
+Will configure the install type. "package" or "source" allowed

 ###use_libevent
 This will configure prosody to use libevent.
 Read more [here](http://prosody.im/doc/libevent).
 May be true of false, defaults to true.